google/fleetspeak-rs/README.md

   * What are the build requirements?

   This library uses [Protocol Buffers][protobuf] to communicate with Fleetspeak.
-  To work with proto messages in Rust, it uses the [PROST!][prost] library and compiles needed proto files to Rust code.
-For most platforms PROST! comes with a prepackaged proto compiler.
-If you are unlucky, you will have to install a proto compiler yourself.
-Refer to the PROST! documentation for details.
+  To work with proto messages in Rust, it uses the [rust-protobuf][protobuf] crate and compiles needed proto files to Rust code.

 [protobuf]: https://developers.google.com/protocol-buffers
 [prost]: https://github.com/danburkert/prost